ssb22/PrimerPooler/README.md

 Version 1.8 was briefly released with a regression that could sometimes result in pairs not being kept in the same pool; this was fixed in version 1.81.

 Version 1.83 fixes a crash that could occur on very large servers where the number of CPU cores exceeds the number of primers, and version 1.84 fixes messages like pool sizes under unusual circumstances.

+Version 1.85 changes the default annealing temperature from 37C to 45C.

 Notable additions: